Small cancellation labellings of some infinite graphs and applications: Groups with Theta in Cayley graphs

 Sapir \cite{Sapir} developed a technique of embedding groups with combinatorially aspherical recursive presentation complexes into groups with finite combinatorially aspherical presentation complexes.
+The presentation (\ref{eq:gpres}) defined by the labelling $(\Theta,m)$ from Theorem~\ref{l:c2LLL} is aspherical; see e.g.\ \cite{Oll}.
+It is also recursive -- the brute force algorithm can be used to find the labelling $(\Theta, m)$ -- see Remark~\ref{r:recurs}.
 By embedding the group $\langle \Gamma \, | \, \stxT \rangle$ from Corollary~\ref{c:Hilbert} into a finitely presented group we obtain the first examples of such groups coarsely containing expanders.
-Furthermore, Sapir's embedding is quasi-isometric --- this may be proved similarly as in \cite{BORS} (it was pointed out to us by Mark Sapir).
-Therefore, using his techniques and Theorem~\ref{t:mainex} we obtain the following. \begin{corollary} There exist closed aspherical manifolds of dimension $4$ and higher whose fundamental groups contain quasi-isometrically embedded expanders. \end{corollary}
+Therefore, using Sapir's techniques and Theorem~\ref{t:mainex} we obtain the first examples of manifolds as follows. \begin{corollary} There exist closed aspherical manifolds of dimension $4$ and higher whose fundamental groups contain coarsely embedded expanders. \end{corollary}